-Goal HEJ-3:Goal HEJ-4: Opportunities for physical activity.
-People of all ages, abilities, and backgrounds~~All residents~~ have equitable access to parks, open space, and other community spaces that promote physical activity and healthy lifestyles~~for people of all ages, abilities, and backgrounds~~.19
+Goal HEJ-4: Opportunities for physical activity.
+People of all ages, abilities, and backgrounds have equitable access to parks, open space, and other community spaces that promote physical activity and healthy lifestyles.19

-Policy HEJ-3.1:Policy HEJ-4.1: Increase access to parks and open space.
-Preserve and improve park and open space access throughout the city, with a clear focus on expanding park investments and resources in DAC neighborhoods that have traditionally lacked updated high-quality infrastructure~~park amenities~~ and easy access to nature.20
+Policy HEJ-4.1: Increase access to parks and open space.
+Preserve and improve park and open space access throughout the city, with a clear focus on expanding park investments and resources in DAC neighborhoods that have traditionally lacked high-quality park amenities and easy access to nature.20

-Policy HEJ-3.2:Policy HEJ-4.2: Expand tree canopy.
+Policy HEJ-4.2: Expand tree canopy.
 Preserve existing trees, replace trees that are removed, and increase tree planting in new areas to improve Santa Maria's air quality, create more attractive and walkable public spaces, and combat climate-related extreme heat and wind effects, especially for DACs.21

-Policy HEJ-3.3:Policy HEJ-4.3: Preserve greenbelts.
+Policy HEJ-4.3: Preserve greenbelts.
 Promote and maintain greenbelts in Santa Maria to promote greater public access to nature and increase opportunities for outdoor recreation.22

-Action HEJ-3.3.1:Action HEJ-4.3.1: Consider community needs and feedback, particularly from DACs, when identifying greenbelt areas to be maintained, expanded, or created.
+Action HEJ-4.3.1: Consider community needs and feedback, particularly from DACs, when identifying greenbelt areas to be maintained, expanded, or created.

-Policy HEJ-3.4:Policy HEJ-4.4: Increase infrastructure for physical activity.
-Promote active and healthy lifestyles for the Santa Maria community by increasing the number of bike storage units, public water stations, accessible walkways, pedestrian crosswalks, and family-friendly staircases that feature gentle slopes and landings -in public spaces to encourage walking and biking around the city.
+Policy HEJ-4.4: Increase infrastructure for physical activity.
+Promote active and healthy lifestyles for the Santa Maria community by increasing the number of bike storage units, public water stations, accessible walkways, pedestrian crosswalks, and family-friendly staircases that feature gentle slopes and landings in public spaces to encourage walking and biking around the city.

-Goal HEJ-4:Goal HEJ-5: Accessible public facilities.
+Goal HEJ-5: Accessible public facilities.
 All residents benefit from City services, infrastructure, and other public resources, with targeted investments and improvements for historically under-resourced DAC neighborhoods.23

 Policy HEJ-5.1: Maintain public facilities.
-Prioritize equitable and timely maintenance of public facilities (e.g., sidewalks, parks and playgrounds, and city maintained~~City-maintained~~ infrastructure)
+Prioritize equitable and timely maintenance of public facilities (e.g., sidewalks, parks and playgrounds, and City-maintained infrastructure) in DACs, recognizing the role of supportive services and a clean environment in promoting both positive mental and physical health.